Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Method

 The standard locomotion problem is modeled as a Partially Observable Markov Decision Process (POMDP) $(\mathcal{S}, \mathcal{O}, \mathcal{A}, p,r,\gamma)$, where $\mathcal{S}, \mathcal{O}, \mathcal{A}$ denote the state, observation, and action spaces, $p(s'|s,a)$ the dynamics, $r$ the reward, and $\gamma$ the discount.
 Policy is represented by $\pi(a|o)$.
 In MORL, the reward is extended to a vector

 capturing multiple, possibly conflicting objectives.
-The goal is to approximate the Pareto front of optimal trade-offs.
+The goal is to approximate a family of balanced trade-offs.
 To this end, we adopt a preference-conditioned policy $\pi(a|o, \mathbf{w})$ with weight vector $\mathbf{w}=[w_1,\dots,w_n], \text{s.t. }\sum_i w_i=1$.
 The policy maximizes the expected return:

-Sampling diverse $\mathbf{w}$ during training enables the policy to cover a family of Pareto-optimal solutions.
+Sampling diverse $\mathbf{w}$ during training enables the policy to cover a family of solutions.

 For humanoid locomotion, we consider three objectives: \textbf{command tracking} ($r_c$), \textbf{force compliance} ($r_f$), and \textbf{regularization} ($r_r$):

 where $\sigma$ is a hyperparameter. $r_c$ measures the accuracy of command tracking, and $r_f$ quantifies compliance to external forces in a comparable approach.
 The regularization term $r_r$ is the sum of all additional rewards (e.g., base height, energy cost and stability penalties).
 For our task, $w_c$ and $w_f$ are constrained such that $w_c + w_f = 2$.